-For the form, See (Civil Code § 8138).
+To request this form, email your information to info@huntortmann.com.
+(See California Civil Code § 8138).
 Remember, do not sign this Release until you have received all your payments on the Project.

 The suit proceeds to trial where the claimant proves the claim of lien and the Court evaluates that claim along with any other claims on the subject property.
 Hence, it is important for a lien claimant to name all parties who have a claim of interest in the property.
 If there is a construction lender who holds a deed of trust, the lender must also be named.
 The Court will determine the priority of all interests.